TheImagingSource/Windows-Sample-LabVIEW-IC-Barcode/README.md

 # Barcodes in LabVIEW
-This sample VI show, how to use the IC Barcode libary for barcode reading in LabVIEW
+This sample VI shows how to use the IC Barcode libary for reading barcodes in LabVIEW.

 ## Prerequisites:
 - LabVIEW 2013